gerhardt97/Peptides-membrane-interaction-analysis/README.md

-# Codes used in peptides membrane interaction analysis
+# Peptides membrane interaction analysis
 ## Environment:
 The codes in python files can only be run under the pylake environment.
 Pylake environment setting referred to https://lumicks-pylake.readthedocs.io/en/stable/install.html.